BenC0/work-from-anywhere-lie-detector/README.md

 * Form should be compatible with Hubspot - _Can we set this up as a module?_

 ## TODO
-1. Properly Implement lie detector
+1. Properly Implement lie detector & JS powered page switching
 2. Results Page
 3. Form